freepress/internet2016/_posts/blog/2015-11-09-presidential-candidates-digital-divide.md

 title: "Presidential Candidates Need to Address the Digital Divide"
 teaser: "To move toward affordable Internet access for everyone, we need all of the presidential candidates to talk about this issue."
 thumbnail: thumbnail-blog-access.svg
-author: <strong>Mary Alice Crim and Lucia Martinez</strong>
+author: <strong>Mary Alice Crim and Lucia Martínez</strong>
 publish_date: Nov.
 9, 2015
 tags: []
 categories:
 - blog
 ---
 The Internet 2016 campaign was at Sen. Marco Rubio's town hall in Nashua, N.H., last Wednesday.
-We were there to ask him how he plans to get more people online and lower the sky-high cost of broadband.
+We were there to ask the presidential candidate how he plans to get more people online and lower the sky-high cost of broadband.

 Rubio has hailed Internet companies like Airbnb, Amazon and Uber &mdash; and during the town hall he talked about the importance of online learning.
 But many people [don't have Internet access](https://medium.com/backchannel/battle-cry-of-new-hampshire-no-fiber-no-votes-fc5f2df34f68) in New Hampshire, which makes it hard for them to take advantage of everything the Internet has to offer.